Stremio/stremio-addon-sdk/README.md

 - [Test with our Web Version](./docs/testing.md#testing-in-stremio-web-version)

-## Hosting
+## Deploying

-In order for your add-on to be used by others, it needs to be hosted online.
+In order for your add-on to be used by others, it needs to be deployed online.

-You can check our [list of recommended hosting providers for Node.js](./docs/hosting.md) or alternatively host it locally with [localtunnel](https://github.com/localtunnel/localtunnel).
+You can check our [list of recommended hosting providers for Node.js](./docs/deploying.md) or alternatively host it locally with [localtunnel](https://github.com/localtunnel/localtunnel).

 ## Examples